cognitedata/function-action-oidc/README.md

 ```

 ### Example usage
-Workflow to handle incoming Pull Requests:
+[IN PROGRESS] Workflow to handle incoming Pull Requests:
-See our repository [`deploy-templates`](https://github.com/cognitedata/deploy-functions) for the latest CI/CD workflow examples.
+See our repository [`deploy-templates-oidc`](https://github.com/cognitedata/deploy-functions-oidc) for the latest CI/CD workflow examples.

 ### Common folder
 A common use case is that you do not want to replicate utility code between all function folders.
 In order to accommodate this, we copy all the contents in the folder specified by `common_folder` into the functions we upload to Cognite Functions.
 If this is not specified, we check if `common/` exists in the root folder and if so, _we use it_.